 Among those classes is yin yoga, which Melonas described as a flow yoga that primarily focuses on stretching.

 “You don’t use any gravity,” Melonas said.
-“There’s no holding your body weight up yourself, you just stretch and you get a deeper stretch that you would otherwise.”
+“There’s no holding your body weight up yourself, you just stretch and you get a deeper stretch than you would otherwise.”

 Another popular class offered is Baptiste power vinyasa yoga, vinyasa meaning “movement with breath.”

-Grow Yoga also offers classes for children in the autism spectrum.
+Grow Yoga also offers classes for children on the autism spectrum.

 The yoga studio also offers a Fair Trade program in which you can work for free yoga.
 Two shifts a week, either working the front desk or participating in deep cleaning the studio, can get you unlimited free yoga.
-Three shifts a week earns you free yoga for yourself and your spouse, partner or child.
+Three shifts a week earn you free yoga for yourself and your spouse, partner, or child.

 The second Grow Yoga (the original studio is located in Galloway, New Jersey) strives to support the local community.
 All carpentry and artwork designs in the studio were done by local artists Lou Fermonte and Dylan Gregory.